canonical/checkbox/tools/release/README.md

 a few of the snaps are built, which leads to Github Actions being marked as successful even though some snaps are not built (and therefore not pushed to the store)

+## Send the release e-mail

+The release process should have created a new [Draft Release Note].
+You can use this to prepare a release e-mail that you will send to:

+- checkbox-devel@lists.ubuntu.com (public, see [mailing list page])
+- ce-certification-qa@lists.canonical.com (private)

+**_Note:_** You need to be registered to both these mailing lists in order to be able to send an e-mail to them.

 # References